nanofuzz/nanofuzz/README.md

  - n-dimension arrays of any of the above
  - Optional and mandatory parameters

+NaNofuzz automatically generates a test suite in these formats for use in CI:
+ - Jest

 The following are not yet supported:
- - Type references
- - OR types, Tuples, Generics, or Function parameters
+ - Type references, deconstructed types, OR types, Tuples, Generics, or Function types
- - Deconstructed types
+ - Non-finite numeric inputs (NaN, Infinity, null)
  - Object methods
- - Saving auto-generated tests for use in CI
  - Compiling to module formats other than CommonJS
+ - Support for statefull tests
  - Sandboxing external side-effects
+ - Custom generators, filters, and oracles

 > **Note:**
 >